-- Questionnaires an inexpensive way to gather data from a potentially large number of respondents (they also allow for a statistical analysis of the results) - Surveys good tools for measuring levels of satisfaction, either internally or among your clients. - Statistics a treasure trove of information.
+- Questionnaires an inexpensive way to gather data from a potentially large number of respondents (they also allow for a statistical analysis of the results) - Surveys good tools for measuring levels of satisfaction, either internally (e.g. staff members, young people or their families) or externally (partner organisations, funders and so on). - Statistics a treasure trove of information.
 How many participants?
 How many projects?
-How many new clients?
+How many new partners?
 How many staff hours?
-Etc. - Interviews allow you to gather more in-depth information from a specific group of candidates - Small group discussions a semi-formal way to explore issues within a mixed group (mixed functions, mixed profiles, etc.) - Focus groups a small group of candidates selected to represent a much larger group, usually sharing some specific characteristics of a defined profile. - Task and/or systems analysis a way to examine systems and activities which are carried out consistently and repeatedly (e.g. the process involved in selecting project applications)
+Etc. - Interviews allow you to gather more in-depth information from a specific group of candidates - Small group discussions a semi-formal way to explore issues within a mixed group (mixed functions, mixed profiles, etc.) - Focus groups a small group of candidates selected to represent a much larger group, usually sharing some specific characteristics of a defined profile. - Task and/or systems analysis a way to examine systems and activities which are carried out consistently and repeatedly (e.g. the process involved in recruiting new participants for your activities each year)